browne878/pp5-game-keys/README.md

 - Making and order and receiving an order confirmation email.

 Code Validation:
 All python code has been run through the [CI Linting Tool](https://pep8ci.herokuapp.com/).
+The results can be found [here](/readme/images/code_validation/python/).

 All css code has been run through the [W3C CSS Validation Tool](https://jigsaw.w3.org/css-validator/).
+The results can be found [here](/readme/images/code_validation/css/Screenshot%202023-02-27%20at%2018.21.46.png).

+All html code has been run through the [W3C HTML Validation Tool](https://validator.w3.org/).
+The results can be found [here](/readme/images/code_validation/html/).

 I have been unable to validate the HTML code as the website uses Jinja templating.
 This means that the HTML code is not valid.